This post may contain affiliate links.

 Country 6.
 Australia

-It’s alright here, some call Port Douglas paradise, but we can’t settle, we need to be out there, seeing, doing and exploring.
-Or rather, I do.
-The chef goes along with all my crazy ideas, fully supporting me through homebirth, homeschool and now dragging the kids round the world to give them an amazing education.
-I got myself a good one!
+The chef usually goes along with my crazy ideas, fully supporting me through 2 amazing homebirths, homeschooling and now dragging the kids around the world to give them an amazing education.
+He has a few great ideas of his own too and is our family fixer and organiser.
+I got myself a good one.